 10) Rochester Dragons (AUDL)—Smaug

-The dragon’s wrath blazed to its height, and he was blind and mad with it.
-No one had dared to give him battle for many an age…
+blazed to its height, and he was blind and mad with it.
+No one had dared to give him battle for many

 Verdict: Okay, come on, you had to see this one coming.
 The Dragons were never not going to get matched up with the only dragon to appear in the major books.
 Smaug is pretty darn awesome and scary as far as villains go, since he's the main source of fear and conflict in The Hobbit (the characters are still totally ignorant of the importance of the Ring).
 Unfortunately he can't really rise much higher than this in the rankings, since he is killed by a lone arrow in his only on-stage battle.